nguyenvulebinh/deutsche-exam-b2/README.md

 - Data processing
 - UI helpers

-## GitHub Pages Deployment
+## Deployment

-The application is designed to work on GitHub Pages with special consideration for its limitations:
+The application is designed to work on web servers without server-side code:

-1. **Directory listing**: Since GitHub Pages doesn't support directory listing, we use fallback mechanisms to load test files:
-   - First try direct directory listing (works on local servers)
-   - Then try to load the manifest file in the new format: `data_mocktest/lesen/teil_1_manifest.json`
-   - If that fails, fall back to the old format: `data_mocktest/lesen/teil_1/file_manifest.json`
-   - Finally, use any hardcoded fallback list from the test type class if defined
+1. **Static File Hosting**: The application can be hosted on any static file hosting service, including:
+   - GitHub Pages
+   - Netlify
+   - Vercel
+   - Any standard web hosting service

-2. **Deployment instructions**:
+2. **Deployment process**:
-   - Push the entire repository to GitHub
+   - Push the entire repository to your hosting service
+   - For GitHub Pages:
      - Go to Settings > Pages
      - Set the source branch (usually 'main')
      - Your site will be published at `https://username.github.io/repository-name/`

 3. **Verifying everything works**:
    - Make sure your file paths are relative and not absolute